rmackay9/rmackay9-ardupilot/libraries/AP_Scripting/applets/ahrs-source-extnav-optflow.md

 -- ESRC_FLOW_THRESH : OpticalFlow innovation threshold
 -- ESRC_FLOW_QUAL : OpticalFlow quality threshold
 -- ESRC_RNGFND_MAX : Rangefinder altitude threshold (in meters)
+-- ESRC_FLOW_ACTION : Action to take (if any) when source automatically falls back to optical flow

 ## How to use